zoot101/snapraid-daily-hooks/README.md

 # Attach the main script runlog (email body)
 export apprise_attach_runlog="yes"

+# If apprise is installed in a non-standard location
+# specify the path to its binary here.
+Uncomment if necessary
+#export apprise_binary_path="/path/to/binary/apprise"
 ```

 The "URLs" above should be in the format specifed on the Apprise documentation for example